exercism/blog/posts/coding-intentionally-in-bash-grains.md

 bc <<< 'ibase=16;FFFFFFFFFFFFFFFF'
 ```

 `bc` is a command-line calculator.
 You can pass it strings of arithmetic and it will evaluate them, even for very large integers and floating point numbers.
-In Bash, there are other ways to do calculations without using `bc`, but, to simplify things, we'll stick with `bc` for all of the examples in this article.
+There are other ways to do calculations without using `bc` in Bash, but, for the sake of simplicity, we'll be looking at how intent can be communicated—or not—while using `bc`.

 This solution works because the whole exercise revolves around powers of two — and where there are powers of two, there's binary, and where there is binary, there's hexadecimal[^2]!